 They were brought to America from Europe as pest controllers.
 With the colonization of the continent, many immigrated from their country to the new promising land.
-But the overpopulation caused many problems, and one of those is pests (I mean rats).
-That’s why many people brought along a cat to help them.
+But the overpopulation caused many problems, and one of those is pests, in particular rats!
+That’s why many people brought along a cat to help them with this problem.

-With approximately 88 million domestic cats compare to 74 million dogs.
-Even though dogs are considered “man’s best friends.”
-Cats are still loved for both their cuteness and weirdness.
+With approximately 88 million domestic cats compared to 74 million dogs.
+Even though dogs are considered "man’s best friends", cats are still loved for both their cuteness and weirdness.

 3. In the USA, 30.4% households in the US own a cat.